scala-steward/proteus/vitepress/docs/getting-started.md

 **Proteus** is a **[Scala](https://www.scala-lang.org/) open source library** for working with **[Protobuf](https://protobuf.dev/)** and **[gRPC](https://grpc.io/)**.

-It is designed to be **code-first**, meaning that it is able to generate Protobuf codecs and .proto files directly from your Scala code.
+It is designed to be **code-first**, meaning that it is able to generate Protobuf codecs and .proto files directly from your Scala code without code generation.

 It also provides a **declarative way to define gRPC services** in Scala, a bit like [tapir](https://tapir.softwaremill.com/en/latest/) does for HTTP services.
 You can define messages, RPCs, and services in Scala, then generate clients and servers for them, using a variety of backends (direct style, Future, ZIO, fs2).